Zulko/moviepy/README.rst

 For Windows users, before installing MoviePy by hand, go into the ``moviepy/config_defaults.py`` file and provide the path to the ImageMagick binary called `convert`.
 It should look like this ::

     IMAGEMAGICK_BINARY = "C:\\Program Files\\ImageMagick_VERSION\\convert.exe"

+If you are using the latest version of ImageMagick, keep in mind the name of the executable is no longer "convert.exe" but "magick.exe".
+In that case, the IMAGEMAGICK_BINARY property should be "C:\\Program Files\\ImageMagick_VERSION\\magick.exe"

 For Ubuntu 16.04LTS users, after installing MoviePy on the terminal, IMAGEMAGICK will not be detected by moviepy.
 This bug can be fixed.
 Modify the file in this directory: /etc/ImageMagick-6/policy.xml, comment out the statement <!-- <policy domain="path" rights="none" pattern="@*" /> -->.